 Best Non-Surgical Scoliosis Treatment in Malaysia

-Scoliosis treatment differs from center to center.
-Some offer care based on specific methods developed by others, while most scoliosis treatment is similar to the treatment of mechanical spine conditions.
-Scoliosis treatment at the Chiropractic Specialty Center® is based on well-researched methods developed by others that are further enhanced with systems, methods, and technologies that are incorporated into NSD therapy® methods of care.
-In other words, our scoliosis treatments are a combination of several methods enhanced by our specific spine and joint pain rehabilitation methods.
-Therefore, you get the benefits of other methods as well as those offered through NSD Therapy® and our targeted methods of chiropractic, physiotherapy, and rehabilitative exercises specific to scoliosis.
+Scoliosis treatment at the Chiropractic Specialty Center® is based on well-researched methods developed by others and further enhanced with systems, processes, and technologies incorporated from NSD therapy® methods.
+In other words, our scoliosis treatments are a combination of several ways enhanced by our specific spine and joint pain rehabilitation methods.
+Therefore, you get the benefits of other methods and those offered through NSD Therapy® and our targeted forms of chiropractic, physiotherapy, and rehabilitative exercises specific to scoliosis.

 The Spine Column

-The spine is an important part of your body.
+The spine is an integral part of your body.
 It houses almost all the nerves your body needs to function.
 Additionally, it provides support and structure to your body.
-The spine starts at the base of your skull and runs all the way down to your pelvis; it is made up of 33 individual bones called vertebrae.
+The spine starts at the base of your skull and runs down to your pelvis; it comprises 33 individual bones called vertebrae.
 Each bone (vertebra) is about an inch thick and stacked upon one another to form the spinal column.
-Only in the thoracic region (upper back and mid back area) are the vertebrae connected to your ribs, flat but curved bones that provide structural protection to the vital organs such as the heart and lungs.
+Only in the thoracic region (upper back and mid-back area) are the vertebrae connected to your ribs, flat but curved bones that provide structural protection to the vital organs such as the heart and lungs.

 Each vertebra consists of a body, lamina, spinous process, transverse process, and articular facets.
-To make it simpler to understand the anatomy of your spine, the small protrusions that you feel at the back of your spine from the skull to your tailbone are what we call the spinous processes.
-These are the out-pokings (spinous processes) located at the back of the vertebrae, while the body is located at the front of the spine, and the transverse processes are the pairs of protrusions on both sides of the vertebrae, to which the back muscles attach.
+To make it simpler to understand the anatomy of your spine, the tiny protrusions that you feel at the back of your spine from the skull to your tailbone are what we call the spinous processes.
+These are the out-pokings (spinous processes) located at the back of the vertebrae.
+In contrast, the body is found at the front of the spine, and the transverse processes are the pairs of protrusions on both sides of the vertebrae to which the back muscles attach.

 Before we get too deep, it may be helpful to disclose the terms we intend on using in the upcoming paragraphs; namely “Concave” and “Convex.”